 - You will need to put the person’s name, address, and SSN on the form.
 Your information goes under “payer”, and the worker’s under “recipient.”
 Try to get it right the first time.

 - Besides “copy A” of forms 1099-MISC, the IRS will need a cover page - form 1096.
 If you paid 10 different contractors in 2013, you will send 10 forms 1099-MISC but only one form 1096 for the entire package.
 Do not forget to pick up this form while at the IRS office – because it also must be the official red-ink form.

 - You also have to send “copy B” and “copy 2″ of 1099-MISC to the recipient.
 In fact, the deadline to do this was January 31st.
 If you have not provided the form yet, do it right away.
 Otherwise, you will make angry both the contractor and the IRS, and I don’t know what is worse.

 - What if you missed the February 28 deadline?
 Well, there is another possibility.
-Since it’s 21st century, you can submit your 1099s to the IRS online.
+Since it’s 21st century, you can submit your 1099s to the IRS online, however not directly with the IRS.
 This service is provided by several authorized 3rd party companies, and a small number of forms is usually processed for free.
+Google “eFile IRS 1099” to find those providers.
 The best part: with e-filing, the deadline is extended to March 31st.

 Who should receive 1099-MISS?

 The only other critical question is – whom do I need to send these 1099s to?
 The general rule is: to anybody who was paid by you for services (work) or who received a profit distribution from you – if he received from you a total of at least $600 during the entire 2013.
 This list includes: